fguchelaar/AdventOfCode2019/README.md

-# AdventOfCode2019
+# Advent of Code 2019

-My solutions for the ~Advent of Code 2019~ event.
+My solutions for the fifth installment of [Advent of Code](https://adventofcode.com).